parts of speech final

 Example words:

-a/an, the, 69, some, good, big, red, well, interesting
+some, good, big, red, well, interesting

 Example sentences: